+Net income for 2007 totaled \$31,639,000, an increase of \$1,441,000, or 4.8 percent from 2006.
+Diluted earnings per share totaled \$1.73, a 5.6 percent increase from \$1.64 reported in 2006.
+The increase was primarily attributed to increases in earning assets.
+This volume increase was offset by a decrease in net interest margin of 16 basis points and increase expenses related to two strategic non-recurring expenses.
+The first is related to the early redemption of the Corporation's subordinated debentures payable to First Merchants Capital Trust I and subsequent redemption by First Merchants Capital Trust I of its outstanding common and preferred fixed rate securities (NASDAQ-FRMEP).
+The early redemption of the remaining unamortized underwriting fee of approximately \$1.8 million, or \$.06 per share.
+The second is related to expenses of \$1.1 million related to the successful completion of the Corporation's integration of the Sanding American America

-Net income for 2006 totaled \$30,198,000, a decrease of \$41,000 or .1 percent from 2005.
+Net income for 2006 totaled \$30,198,000, a decrease of \$41,000, or .1 percent from 2005.
 Diluted earnings per share totaled \$1.64, a .6 percent increase from \$1.63 reported in 2005.
-The increase was primarily attributed to increases in earning assets.
-This volume increase was offset by a decrease in net interest margin of 26 basis points.
+Net interest margin declined by 26 basis points in 2006 to 3.71 percent from 3.97 percent in 2005.
+As a result, net interest income declined by \$1,034,000 despite strong improvements in earning assets.
 These factors and others are discussed within the respective sections of Management's Discussion and Analysis of Financial condition and Results of Operations.

-Net income for 2005 totaled \$30,239,000, an increase of \$828,000 or 2.8 percent from 2004.
-Diluted earnings per share totaled \$1.63, a 3.2 percent increase from \$1.58 reported for 2004.
-The increase was primarily attributable to an improved net interest margin of 9 basis points as compared to 2004.
-However, the improvement to net interest margin and its impact to net income was partially mitigated by a \$1,630,000 pension curtailment loss recorded during the year.
-These factors and others are discussed within the respective sections of Management's Discussion and Analysis of Financial Condition and Results of Operations.

-Return on equity totaled 9.45 percent in 2006, 9.58 percent in 2005, and 9.49 percent in 2004.
-Return on assets totaled .90 percent in 2006 and .95 percent in 2005 and 2004.
+Return on equity totaled 9.56 percent in 2007, 9.45 percent in 2006, and 9.58 percent in 2005.
+Return on assets totaled .87 percent in 2007, .90 percent in 2006 and .95 percent in 2005.
 Multiple factors impacting the reported financial results are discussed within the respective sections of Management's Discussion and Analysis of Financial Condition and Results of Operations.